Patan Durbar Square

 Durbar Square Patan, Patan Overview

-This UNESCO heritage site, located in the centre of Lalitpur is one of the most visited places in Nepal.
-The architecture and history can be seen in the temples, palaces and houses and best reflect the culture of this country.
-Located just a few kilometres from Kathmandu City, the Durbar Square Patan is one of the three main Durbar Squares in Kathmandu Valley and offers a perfect blend between ancient history and culture along with modern local street food.
+This UNESCO heritage site, located in the centre of Lalitpur, is one of the most visited places in Nepal.
+The architecture and history can be seen in the temples, palaces, and houses, which best reflect the culture of this country.
+Located just a few kilometres from Kathmandu City, the Durbar Square Patan is one of the three main Durbar Squares in Kathmandu Valley and offers a perfect blend of ancient history and culture and modernity.

 The best time to visit Durbar Square Patan is from October to December in order to have the best outdoor experience.
 It is often overcrowded during the weekends so it is best to visit during the weekdays.
 Unfortunately, a lot of this area was destroyed during the 2015 earthquake, leading to it being seen as an unattractive place to visit.
 However, over the years, the government, as well as the community, have been putting in their efforts to rebuild this area, making Patan one of the most artistic Buddhist cities in the world and the Durbar Square a must-visit attraction in Nepal.